 The coronavirus pandemic is affecting Florida in countless ways, and it has placed a strain on many couples that has proved too difficult to surmount.
 If you are considering filing for divorce in the Tampa Bay area during the COVID-19 pandemic, it is important to understand how it may affect your case.
 At the law office of Blair H. Chan, III, our highly experienced legal team is here to answer all your questions and advocate for your needs every step of the way.
-To learn more, call or contact our office today to schedule a free consultation.
+To learn more, call or contact our office today to schedule an initial consultation.

 Issues Living Apart

 One significant issue for couples navigating divorce during the pandemic is that you may have issues living apart during the process.
 The pandemic has made finding suitable housing and affording rent more difficult, so you may have to live with your spouse for a period of time after filing the initial paperwork for the divorce.

 Delayed or Virtual Court Hearings

 Another consequence of the pandemic is delayed or virtual court hearings for your case.
 The courts are currently behind schedule and many are operating virtually to avoid spreading the virus.
 This may also mean engaging in any alternate dispute resolution methods like divorce mediation virtually, as well.

 The pandemic has brought significant financial uncertainty to many with layoffs, furloughs, and reduced hours for thousands of workers across Florida.
 This current instability may make it more difficult to negotiate a settlement between you and your spouse, as one or both of you may have a more urgent need for marital assets during this difficult time.

 Issues Selling Significant Assets